-There are a wide range of alloys and metals which come in sheet form and that are used in manufacturing and fabrication.
-Which material is used depends on a number of factors such as weldability, formability, strength, weight, cost and the corrosion resistance of the material.
+There is a wide range of alloys and metals which come in sheet form and that are used in manufacturing and fabrication.
+Which material is used depends on a number of factors.
+These factors include weldability, formability, strength, weight, cost and the corrosion resistance of the material.

 The more common sheet metals used in fabrication are: